-WHAT IS OVERACTIVE BLADDER?The bladder is a muscle which contracts to empty the bladder when it is full and you are ready to empty.
+WHAT IS OVERACTIVE BLADDER?The bladder is an organ that stores urine.
+It’s wall is made of muscle which contracts to empty the bladder when it is full and you are ready to go to the toilet.
 An overactive bladder means the bladder contracts before it is full.
 It can sometimes contract when you are not ready.
 You might go to the toilet often and find it hard to hold on until you get there.
 At times you may leak urine on the way to the toilet.

 |